torquebox/torquebox.org/news/2011-06-17-introducing-torquespec.md

 # Alright you Sinners...
 Swing!

-I'll be using [rvm] for this, but I'm not gonna use any fancy-pants gemsets.
-I'm just gonna blow away my entire jruby install and all its
+I'll be using [rvm] for this, so let's first initialize a new gemset:
-gems:

-    $ rvm --gems remove jruby

-And then I'm gonna re-install it:

     $ rvm install jruby
+    $ rvm gemset create torquespec
-    $ rvm use jruby
+    $ rvm jruby@torquespec
     $ gem install bundler

 Now I'm gonna check out my fork of Marek's demo: